Japanese Fillet Knife: 5 Best Knives for Fish Filleting

 Looking for the best Japanese fillet knife for fish?
 Japanese knives are famous for sharpness, precision, and craftsmanship, but each type serves a different purpose.
 Some are built for butchering whole fish, others for slicing sashimi, while a few offer versatile performance.
-This guide from Kasumi Japan breaks down the key features, performance, pros, and cons of the most popular Japanese fillet knives to help you choose the right one for your kitchen.
+This guide from Kasumi Japan - renowned for their high carbon fish knives.
+This guide breaks down the key features, performance, pros, and cons of the most popular Japanese fillet knives to help you choose what's the best one for your kitchen.

 1. Deba – The Traditional Japanese Fish Butchering Knife